trolund/dotfiles/Readme.md

-# macOS Setup Scripts 👨‍💻
+# MacOS Setup Scripts 👨‍💻

 This repository contains a collection of Bash scripts designed to automate the setup and configuration of macOS to my preferences.
 Each script handles a specific aspect of the setup process, including system settings, application installations, and shell environment configuration.